Skip to main content

 • STAT 201 Statistics I

-The Foundation Courses are prerequisites for many upper division College of Management courses.
-Completing these courses early in your program will help you succeed and have the most valuable experience in other College of Management courses.
+ECON 201, ECON 202, MIS 100 and STAT 201 are Foundation Courses, which are prerequisites for many upper division College of Business and Management courses.
+Completing these courses early in your program will help you succeed and have the most valuable experience in other College of Business and Management courses.

 Courses and Requirements